gasolin/lingascript/README.md

 ## Develop

-LingaScript use `file-patch` to patch Typescript's compiler.
+LingaScript use `file-patch` to patch TypeScript's compiler.

-Check [Typescript Build Instruction](https://github.com/Microsoft/TypeScript#building) for more detail about building Typescript.
+Check [TypeScript Build Instruction](https://github.com/Microsoft/TypeScript#building) for more detail about building TypeScript.

 ### Normal Validation phase

 The `npm run build:cn` will do

-1. patch clean Typescript with .diff files in src/.
+1. patch clean TypeScript with .diff files in src/.
 The related scripts are stored in [scripts/](https://github.com/gasolin/lingascript/tree/master/scripts) folder.

-2. `npm run build` will be used to build the patched Typescript
+2. `npm run build` will be used to build the patched TypeScript

 3. Run `npm run test:cn` to make sure the built tool works.